Rallying: Driver

 The driver is the person who drives the car during the rally.
 Regardless of the type of rally, a driver needs a driver's license issued by a competent authority.
 No prior experience of rallying is necessary and a debutant can hypothetically compete with a world champion on unfamiliar roads even in speed competitions.

 Unless the car is in a scheduled service, only the driver and co-driver can repair or work on the car during the rally with no external assistance allowed.
-Spectators assisting a crashed car is technically a breach of the rules but is usually overlooked.
+Spectators assisting a crashed car is technically a breach of the rules but is usually tolerated.
 Driver's and co-drivers often have to make running-repairs and have to change punctured wheels themselves.